-Qualitative approaches are incredibly diverse, complex and nuanced (Holloway and Todres, 2003), and thematic analysis should be seen as a foundational method for qualitative analysis.
+Qualitative approaches are incredibly diverse, complex and nuanced (Holloway & Todres, 2003), and thematic analysis should be seen as a foundational method for qualitative analysis.
 It is the first qualitative method of analysis that researchers should learn, as it provides core skills that will be useful for conducting many other forms of qualitative analysis.
-Indeed, Holloway and Todres (2003: 347) identify 'thematizing meanings' as one of a few shared generic skills across qualitative analysis.2 For this reason, Boyatzis (1998) characterizes it, not as a specific method, but as a tool to use across different methods.
+Indeed, Holloway and Todres (2003: 347) identify "thematizing meanings" as one of a few shared generic skills across qualitative analysis.
+For this reason, Boyatzis (1998) characterises it not as a specific method but as a tool to use across different methods.
 Similarly, Ryan and Bernard (2000) locate thematic coding as a process performed within 'major' analytic traditions (such as grounded theory), rather than a specific approach in its own right.
 We argue thematic analysis should be considered a method in its own right.

 One of the benefits of thematic analysis is its flexibility.
 Qualitative analytic methods can be roughly divided into two camps.
 Within the first, there are those tied to, or stemming from, a particular theoretical or epistemological position.
-For some of these - such as conversation analysis (CA; eg, Hutchby and Wooffitt, 1998) and interpretative phenomenological analysis (IPA; eg, Smith and Osborn, 2003) - there is (as yet) relatively limited variability in how the method is applied, within that framework.
+For some of these - such as conversation analysis ([CA] e.g., Hutchby & Wooffitt, 1998) and interpretative phenomenological analysis ([IPA] e.g., Smith & Osborn, 2003) - there is (as yet) relatively limited variability in how the method is applied, within that framework.
 In essence, one recipe guides analysis.
-For others of these - such as grounded theory (Glaser, 1992; Strauss and Corbin, 1998), discourse analysis (DA; eg, Burman and Parker, 1993; Potter and Wetherell, 1987; Willig, 2003) or narrative analysis (Murray, 2003: Riessman, 1993) - there are different manifestations of the method, from within the broad theoretical framework.
-Second. there are methods that are essentially independent of theory and epistemology, and can be applied across a range of theoretical and epistemological approaches.
-Although often (implicitly) framed as a realist/experiential method (Aronson, 1994; Roulston, 2001), thematic analysis is actually firmly in the second camp, and is compatible with both essentialist and constructionist paradigms within psychology (we discuss this later).
-Through its theoretical freedom, thematic analysis provides a flexible and useful research tool, which can potentially provide a rich and detailed, yet complex, account of data.
+For others of these - such as grounded theory (e.g., Glaser, 1992; Strauss & Corbin, 1998), discourse analysis ([DA] e.g., Burman & Parker, 1993; Potter & Wetherell, 1987; Willig, 2003) or narrative analysis (e.g., Murray, 2003; Riessman, 1993) - there are different manifestations of the method, from within the broad theoretical framework.
+Second, there are methods that are essentially independent of theory and epistemology, and can be applied across a range of theoretical and epistemological approaches.
+Although often (implicitly) framed as a realist/experiential method (e.g., Aronson, 1994; Roulston, 2001), thematic analysis is actually firmly in the second camp, and is compatible with both essentialist and constructionist paradigms within psychology (we discuss this later).
+Through its theoretical freedom, thematic analysis provides a flexible and useful research tool, which can potentially provide a rich and detailed, yet complex account of data.

 Given the advantages of the flexibility of thematic analysis, it is important that we are clear that we are not trying to limit this flexibility.
-However, an absence of clear and concise guidelines around thematic analysis means that the 'anything goes' critique of qualitative research (Antaki et al., 2002) may well apply in some instances.
-With this paper, we hope to strike a balance between demarcating thematic analysis clearly - ie, explaining what it is, and how to do it - and ensuring flexibility in relation to how it is used, so that it does not become limited and constrained, and lose one of its key advantages.
+However, an absence of clear and concise guidelines around thematic analysis means that the 'anything goes' critique of qualitative research (Antaki, Billig, Edwards, & Potter, 2002) may well apply in some instances.
+With this paper, we hope to strike a balance between demarcating thematic analysis clearly - i.e., explaining what it is, and how you do it - and ensuring flexibility in relation to how it is used, so that it does not become limited and constrained, and lose one of its key advantages.
 Indeed, a clear demarcation of this method will be useful to ensure that those who use thematic analysis can make active choices about the particular form of analysis they are engaged in.
-Therefore, this paper seeks to celebrate the flexibility of the method and provide a vocabulary and 'recipe' for people to undertake thematic analysis in a way that is theoretically and methodologically sound.3 As we will show, what is important is that as well as applying a method to data, researchers make their (epistemological and other) assumptions explicit (Holloway and Todres, 2003).
-Qualitative psychologists need to be clear about what they are doing and why, and to include the often-omitted 'how' they did their analysis in their reports (Attride-Stirling, 2001).
+Therefore, this paper seeks to celebrate the flexibility of the method, and provide a vocabulary and 'recipe' for people to start doing thematic analysis in a way that is theoretically and methodologically sound.
+As we will show, what is important is that as well as applying a method to data, researchers make their (epistemological and other) assumptions explicit (Holloway & Todres, 2003).
+Qualitative psychologists need to be clear about what they are doing and why, and include the often-omitted 'how' they did their analysis in their reports (Attride-Stirling, 2001).